heimrichhannot/contao-encore-bundle/README.md

 ### Prerequisites

 * Read the [Encore Documentation](https://symfony.com/doc/current/frontend.html) in order to install Encore and understand the core concepts of Webpack and Symfony Encore.

-**Recommended:**

-* In order to add the node dependencies required by composer bundles, you probably want to add them to your project's node dependencies when running webpack in the project's scope.
-You can use [Foxy](docs/introductions/bundles_with_webpack.md) for this task.

 ### Prepare your project and bundle